Logan Paul: 2017–2018: Suicide forest controversy

-2018–present: Boxing, podcast, and further controversies
+2018–present: boxing, podcast, and further controversies

 On February 9, 2018, YouTube suspended all advertising on Paul's channels due to his "pattern of behavior", referring to a joke he tweeted about the Tide Pod challenge, removing a fish from his pond to "jokingly give it CPR", and tasering two dead rats.
 His revenue was temporarily halted as a result, and as a result of the suspension, he broadcast live on Twitch for the first time.
 Two weeks later, on February 26, YouTube restored ads on Paul's channel; however, his channel was still on a 90-day "probation period" during which time content from his channel was not eligible to be on YouTube's trending tab.

-On November 20, 2018, the first episode of Impaulsive was aired.
-In January 2019, Paul remarked on his Impaulsive podcast, "What is it, male-only March?
+On November 20, 2018, the first episode of Paul's Impaulsive podcast was aired.
+In January 2019, Paul remarked on the podcast, "What is it, male-only March?
 We're gonna attempt to go gay for just one month."
 He received widespread criticism for implying that being gay is a choice, with LGBTQ+ organization GLAAD responding to Paul's statement on Twitter, writing, "That's not how it works, Logan Paul."
 In March 2019, Paul released what has been described as a mockumentary exploring the Flat Earth Theory.
 In the video, he interviewed many self-proclaimed "Flat Earthers", and spoke at the 2018 Flat Earth International Conference, which took place in Denver, Colorado.
 Logan Paul was sued by Planeless Pictures in December 2020 for the aforementioned 2017 incident in Aokigahara, when he posted a video including a recently deceased suicide victim.
 Planeless Pictures accused him of posting the video in order to escape a movie deal he had with them where he would star in, write, and produce their film Airplane Mode.
 They also claimed that the video led to Google suspending their contract with them, leaving them $3 million in debt.

 In 2021, Paul competed on the fifth season of The Masked Singer as "Grandpa Monster".
 He was unmasked after his second appearance where one of his clues was a foreshadowing of his boxing match against Floyd Mayweather Jr.